A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Introduction

 In addition, we implement and evaluate four parallel algorithms for the static closest pair problem.
-There has been a rich literature on sequential~\cite{shamos1975closest,rabin1976probabilistic,bentley1976divide,fortune1979note,bentley1980multidimensional,hinrichs1988plane,golin1992simple,khuller1995simple,dietzfelbinger1997reliable,chan1999geometric,banyassady2017simple} and parallel~\cite{atallah1986efficient,mackenzie1998ultrafast,lenhof1995sequential,blelloch2010parallel,BGSS16} static algorithms for the closest pair.
-However, none of the existing algorithms have been evaluated empirically.
-We implement a divide-and-conquer algorithm~\cite{blelloch2010parallel} with $O(n\log n)$ work and $O(\log^2 n)$ depth, a variant of Rabin's randomized algorithm~\cite{rabin1976probabilistic} with $O(n)$ expected work and $O(\log n\log^*n)$ depth \whp{}, our parallelization of the sequential sieve algorithm~\cite{khuller1995simple} with $O(n)$ expected work and $O(\log n \log^*n)$ depth \whp{}, and an incremental algorithm~\cite{BGSS16} with $O(n)$ expected work and $O(\log n\log^* n)$ depth \whp{}.
-We optimize the code and compare their performance.
-On 48 cores with hyper-threading, our algorithms achieve self-relative parallel speedups of up to 51.45x.
-Our evaluation of the static algorithms show that Rabin's algorithm is on average 7.63x faster than the rest of the static algorithms.
-Finally, we compare our parallel batch-dynamic algorithm with the static algorithms and find that it is advantageous to use the batch-dynamic algorithm for batches containing up to 70\% of the data set.
+There has been significant work on sequential~\cite{shamos1975closest,rabin1976probabilistic,bentley1976divide,fortune1979note,bentley1980multidimensional,hinrichs1988plane,golin1992simple,khuller1995simple,dietzfelbinger1997reliable,chan1999geometric,banyassady2017simple} and parallel~\cite{atallah1986efficient,mackenzie1998ultrafast,lenhof1995sequential,blelloch2010parallel,BGSS16} static algorithms for the closest pair (more details can be found in~\cite{smid2000handbook} and \full{Appendix~\ref{sec:related}}{the full version of the paper}).
+As far as we know, none of the existing parallel algorithms have been evaluated and compared empirically.
+We implement a divide-and-conquer algorithm~\cite{blelloch2010parallel}, a variant of Rabin's randomized algorithm~\cite{rabin1976probabilistic}, our parallelization of the sequential sieve algorithm~\cite{khuller1995simple}, and a randomized incremental algorithm~\cite{BGSS16}.
+On 48 cores with two-way hyper-threading, our algorithms achieve self-relative parallel speedups of up to 51.45x.\footnote{With hyper-threading, the parallel speedup can be more than the total core count.} Our evaluation of the static algorithms shows that Rabin's algorithm is on average 7.63x faster than the rest of the static algorithms.
+Finally, we compare our parallel batch-dynamic algorithm with the static algorithms and find that it can be advantageous to use the batch-dynamic algorithm for batches containing up to 20\% of the data set.
+Our source code is publicly available at {\url{https://github.com/wangyiqiu/closest-pair}}.

-We summarize our contributions below. \begin{enumerate}[label=(\textbf{\arabic*}),topsep=1pt,itemsep=0pt,parsep=0pt,leftmargin=15pt] \item The first parallel algorithm for batch-dynamic closest pair, which is work efficient, and has polylogarithmic depth. \item A work-efficient parallel batch-dynamic binary-heap, which can be of independent interest. \item Highly-optimized implementations of our parallel batch-dynamic algorithm, and four existing parallel static algorithms for the closest pair problem. \item The first experimental evaluation of parallel static and dynamic closest pair algorithms, which shows that our algorithms achieve excellent parallel speedup. \end{enumerate}